EndPointCorp/end-point-blog/2016/01/15/postgresql-point-in-time-recovery.html.md

 With any issue, there is a takeaway, so what are those here?

 - Always use explicit transactions when manually modifying data, or modify your production environment’s .psqlrc to add\set AUTOCOMMIT off.
-- Not all data-loss situations can be fixed with replication alone—Point in Time Recovery is absolutely still relevant these days.
+- Not all data-loss situations can be fixed with replication alone—​Point in Time Recovery is absolutely still relevant these days.
 - It helps to have a PostgreSQL expert on-hand day-or-night.
 End Point offers 24x7 PostgreSQL support, which you can engage by getting a hold of us [here](/contact).